 - I eat without distractions.
 This was a toughie for me.
 I LOVE to check my phone and scroll through social media while eating.
 I also love to watch TV and eat or even work at the computer and eat.
 But I realized these habits were leading to overeating.
 Now, when I eat, I only eat.
 An affirmation I have used to work on changing this behavior is, “I am a person who only eats while eating.”

 - I listen for “the sigh”.
-Did you know that your body has a physiologic response where you sign when you are full or almost full?
-I never knew this!
-Somewhere I came across this in my reading and discovered this is true for me!
-And I was shocked at how quickly the sigh comes, too.
-When I pay attention to it, this gives my body a wonderful cue that I’ve had enough.
+Did you know that your body has a physiologic response where you sigh when you are full or almost full?
+I never knew this until recently.
+I am sometimes shocked at how quickly the sigh comes, too.
+When I pay attention to it, this gives me a wonderful cue that my body is saying I’ve had enough.

 How Do You Learn Mindful Eating?

-During the next couple of days, try using some of the mindful eating ideas below and be sure to download our free printable to guide you.
+During the next couple of days, try using some of the mindful eating ideas below and be sure to download this free printable to guide you.

 When beginning the journey to eat more mindfully, it’s important to allow change to occur gradually.
 If you force yourself to make too many changes too fast, a part of your brain will rebel.
 (See this article for more information: When We Rebel Against Ourselves and What To Do About It.)

-Most important, as a Christian I know that true, lasting change only comes by God’s grace, leading, and healing.
-Ask God to help you be more in tune with how He created your body to be.
-Pray before each meal and ask God to guide you so that you stop right at the bite where fullness sets in.
+True, lasting change comes by God’s grace, leading, and healing.
+Ask God to help you be more in tune with how He created your body.
+Pray before each meal and ask God to guide you, so that you stop right at the bite where fullness sets in.